 Within the context of assisting a disabled voter, the assisting party may not seem to be suggesting any particular choice or seem to be attempting to sway the voter in any way (G.S.
 163-166.8(c)).
 Behaving in such a manner while assisting a disabled voter opens one up to the potential of accusations of voter intimidation.

 It is true that Boards of Elections and their associated staff are charged with determining individuals’ eligibility to vote based on United States and North Carolina elections law.
-However, arbitrarily determining an individual’s ability to understand vote selections they are making based on situational evidence pertaining to their mental state is outside of the legal scope of all elections Boards and personnel.
+However, arbitrarily determining an individual’s ability to understand the vote selections they are making based on situational evidence pertaining to their mental state is far outside the scope of all Boards of Elections and Election Officials’ decision-making responsibility and ability.

 In fact, it would be very unlikely for a Board of Elections to be placed in a position to consider such at all, as ‘voter is mentally incapable of making vote selections for themselves’ is not one of the legally defined reasons one can challenge a voter’s vote, nor is it one of the reasons upon which someone can legally base an election protest.
-As such, any challenge or protest brought on such a basis would have to be overruled.
+As such, any challenge or protest brought on grounds of mental incompetency would have to be overruled by default, because there are no such grounds upon which to base a voter challenge or election protest.

-That being said, if the issue arose from a provisional ballot cast, the Board of Elections would only be able to consider one factor pursuant to N.C.G.S 122C-58; whether or not the individual in question’s legal right to vote has been precluded by unrevoked adjudication of incompetency.
+That being said if the issue arose from a provisional ballot cast, as it technically could due to HAVA requirements, the Board of Elections would only be able to consider one factor pursuant to N.C.G.S 122C-58 when determining the validity of said ballot; whether or not the individual in question’s legal right to vote has been precluded by unrevoked adjudication of incompetency.

-An adjudication of incompetency must be petitioned for, and is granted or denied pursuant to definitions and guidance outlined in N.C.G.S.
+An adjudication of incompetency must be petitioned for from the courts, and is granted or denied pursuant to definitions and guidance outlined in N.C.G.S.
 35A.
 For more information, contact a legal representative or consult legal sources.

-Yes, you may leave contests on your ballot blank if you do not wish to vote for any candidate in that contest with no machine warning messages (except verification of what you are doing to make sure it wasn’t a mistake when generating a ballot on the ExpressVote).
+Yes, you may leave contests on your ballot blank if you do not wish to vote for any candidate in that contest with no tabulation machine warning messages, though there will be a legally required verification of what you are doing to make sure it wasn’t a mistake when generating a ballot on the ExpressVote.
+This is called an ‘undervote’, and does not render a ballot invalid.

-You may also cast a completely blank ballot, but feeding a blank ballot into the DS200 Tabulator will currently require you to actually confirm through a subsequent screen that casting a blank ballot is in fact what you intended before the machine will ‘count’ it.
-If a voter chooses to cast a blank ballot, that ballot would simply register internally as having passed through the machine for the purpose of official counts, because there would be no votes on the ballot.
+You may also cast a completely blank ballot, but feeding a blank ballot into the DS200 Tabulator will currently require you to actually confirm through a subsequent screen that casting a blank ballot is in fact what you intended before the machine will accept it.
+If a voter chooses to cast a blank ballot, that ballot would simply register internally as having passed through the machine for the purpose of official counts.
+No votes would be recorded, because there would be no votes on the ballot.

-These verification steps are to ensure that no reasonable legal argument can be made that someone misunderstood what they were doing when they cast a blank ballot or a ballot where some contests were not voted for (or ONLY in the case of the ExpressVote, less than the number of allowed candidates was voted for, an undervote).
+These verification steps are to ensure that little reasonable legal argument can be made that someone misunderstood what they were doing when they cast a blank ballot or a ballot where some contests were not voted for or ONLY in the case of the ExpressVote, less than the number of allowed candidates was voted for, an undervote.

 This is important because once a person casts their ballot into the DS200 Tabulator and it successfully passes through the scanner that is their vote.
 After that occurs, the ballot will not be retrieved and that individual will not be permitted to vote another (non-provisional) ballot.

-A ballot is considered ‘cast’, after which it cannot be changed and replacement ballot cannot be issued:
+A ballot is considered ‘cast’, after which it cannot be changed and a (non-provisional) replacement ballot cannot be issued:

-- On Election Day and at One Stop Early Voting, the moment it successfully passes through the DS200 Scanner and into the bottom compartment
+- On Election Day and at One Stop Early Voting (in-person), the moment it successfully passes through the DS200 Scanner and into the bottom compartment

 - For Absentee by Mail Ballots, after the ballot has been mailed or physically returned to a county elections office (N.C.G.S 163-233.1).